open-telemetry/opentelemetry-js/packages/opentelemetry-metrics/README.md

 // async callback - for operation that needs to wait for value meter.createValueObserver('your_metric_name', {
-  description: 'Example of a async observer with callback', }, async (observerResult) => {
+  description: 'Example of an async observer with callback', }, async (observerResult) => {
   const value = await getAsyncValue();
   observerResult.observe(value, { label: '1' });